 “I enjoy working with children and giving [them] the opportunity to experience tennis,” Sol says.
 “I love the joy that children have when we play games and embrace the challenge of tennis.”

 Sol is currently an after school program instructor for the Montgomery County Tennis and Education Foundation as well as a teaching pro at the Aspen Hill Club, in Md.
 She loves to share the lifelong benefits of tennis with all that are eager to learn.

 Her passion for tennis doesn’t stop with coaching.
-Sol is a USTA volunteer and is the council chair of the national Tennis Rules and Regulations Committee, a board member of the Montgomery County Tennis Association (MCTA), a long-time tennis official, and has served on Section volunteer committees both as a member and chairperson.
+Sol is a USTA volunteer and is a member of the Officials Committee, has served as a board member of the Montgomery County Tennis Association (MCTA), a long-time tennis official, and has served on Section volunteer committees both as a member and chairperson.

 “My favorite memory from volunteering with USTA Mid-Atlantic was when I attended Fiesta DC,” Sol says.
 Fiesta DC is a yearly festival hosted in Washington D.C. which brings the entire Latin community together to celebrate culture, arts, and sports.
 Volunteers and staff from USTA Mid-Atlantic attend to showcase the fun of tennis to the community.

 “Being able to speak to those who came up to the booth in their language helped them relax and feel more comfortable.

 I was able to make a real connection with people and I got to bring tennis into their lives,” Sol continues.